Upgrading the operating system

 Location of the OS upgrade files on EPD

-The latest OS upgrade files are available for download from the BMC EPD site.
+The latest OS upgrade files are available for download from the BMC Electronic Product Distribution (EPD) site.
 Log on to the EPD site with your Support Contract ID and password.
 From the Licensed Products tab, perform the steps corresponding to your product:

 - Navigate to BMC Discovery.